 SUPPORT A NEW FRONT GATE SCULPTURE OF E.T.
 THE PACIFIC WALRUS AT THE ZOO!

-installation of Bronze Sculpture planned for Summer 2017
+installation of Bronze Sculpture planned for Fall 2017

 E.T.
 The Pacific Walrus

 E.T. came to Tacoma as an orphan in 1982 and quickly became a cherished member of our community and an outstanding ambassador for walrus conservation.
 Even after his passing, he continues to inspire all of us to care about walruses and other Arctic mammals and the perils they face due to climate change.